ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### Function definition (def and return statements)

 The keyword def introduces a function definition.
 It must be followed by the function name and the parenthesized list of formal parameters.
-The statements that form the body of the function start at the next line, and must be indented.
+The statements that form the body of the function start at the next line and must be indented.

 ```{seealso}
 - https://docs.python.org/3/tutorial/controlflow.html#defining-functions